murderteeth/rarity-masterwork/README.md

 - **token** - This combatant's underlying nft (eg, a Summoner Id)
 - **attacks** - An array containing all the combatant's attacks per round

-The current `attacks` array can contain up to 4 attacks.
+The current `attacks` array can hold up to 4 attacks.
 Each attack has these properties:

 - attack_bonus
 - critical_modifier